Challenges of Generating Structurally Diverse Graphs: Defining diversity for a set of graphs

 This property describes the essence of diversity measures: larger pairwise distances should lead to higher diversity values.
 Thus, a good measure of diversity should be monotone.

 \paragraph{Uniqueness} Suppose $S$ consists of $N$ different elements $G_1, \dots, G_N$.
-Denote by $S_{ij}$ the multiset obtained from $S$ by removing $G_i$ and adding the second copy of $G_j$ for $j \not= i$, that is $S_{ij} := (S \backslash \{G_i\}) \cup \{G_j\}.$ Then, we require $\div(S)>\div(S_{ij})$.
+Denote by $S_{ij}$ the multiset obtained from $S$ by removing $G_i$ and adding the second copy of $G_j$ for $j \not= i$, that is $S_{ij} := (S \backslash \{G_i\}) \cup \{G_j\}$ Then, we require $\div(S)>\div(S_{ij})$.

-In other words, this property requires that given $N-1$ elements, adding a unique element results in a higher diversity than duplicating an already existing elements.
+In other words, this property requires that given $N-1$ elements, adding a unique element results in a higher diversity than duplicating an already existing element.
 This property is very intuitive since to increase the coverage it is clearly better to add a new element than to duplicate an existing one.

 Note that the average pairwise distance does not have the uniqueness property, thus optimizing it may lead to degenerate solutions.
 Clearly, the minimum pairwise distance does not have monotonicity.
-Moreover, we show that none of the existing measures from~\citep{xie2023much,friedman2023vendi} has both these properties, see Appendix~\ref{app:properties-existing} for the details.
+Moreover, it turns out that none of the measures from~\citep{xie2023much,friedman2023vendi} has both these properties, see Appendix~\ref{app:properties-existing} for the details.